 Thread 2: AI Model selection and verification

-This theme aims to define advanced techniques based on hybrid AI for the detection, diagnosis and prognosis of anomalies or extreme events such as floods.
+This theme aims at defining advanced techniques based on hybrid AI for the detection, diagnosis and prognosis of anomalies or extreme events.

-One topic of this theme is to define methods based on hybrid AI for detecting and diagnosing anomalies that are generic, explainable, certifiable and adaptive to evolving environments.
-The first objective is to highlight and understand how model-based and data driven approaches can complement each other.
-The second objective is to be able to abstract data classifiers and map them to symbolic or analytical models suitable for diagnosis reasoning, for better explainability and acceptability.
+The first objective is to understand how model and data driven approaches can complement each other effectively.
+The second objective is to be able to abstract data classifiers and match them with symbolic or analytical models adapted to reasoning for diagnosis purpose, in order to obtain a better explainability and acceptability of the results.

-Different use cases will be used to validate the proposed techniques covering e.g., predictive maintenance and diagnosis of electronic boards, cobots or industrial systems represented by digital twins, detection of floods by using numerical simulation enhanced using machine learning techniques.
+Different use cases will be considered to validate the proposed techniques, for example, predictive maintenance and diagnosis of electronic boards, cobots or industrial systems represented by digital twins, flood detection by digital simulation augmented by machine learning techniques.

 Thread 1: Semantics from noisy linguistic data